 Some of the most exciting varieties are the new ones, such as the Gisele series.
 This type is especially bred to tolerate drought and heat.

 This series comes in many eye-popping colors, including:

 Gisele Hot Pink: This cultivar grows to be about a foot tall and eighteen inches wide.
 Flowers are a bright, neon pink with a darker pink center.

 Popstars Blue and Popstars Red produce abundant, boldly colored, star-shaped flowers from very early spring until late in the autumn.
 This cultivar is extremely heat tolerant.

-More traditional varieties of Phlox include:
+More traditional varieties include:

 Wagon Wheel Phlox produces unusual flowers with petals that look like wagon wheel spokes in a pretty shade of salmon.

 Sternenzauber has very pretty fringed, pointed, star-shaped blooms in an attractive shade of lavender/pink.

 Other notable varieties include Star Phlox, Dwarf Beauty, Grandiflora and Gigantea.